FlavyP/UniSource/SWA.md

 **Async/await**:

 In an async function, calls return a Promise (if set so), unless marked with **await**.
 If marked with await, it will returned the actual result from the function since it will wait for that.
 When you do, the execution of the **async** function is paused until the promise is resolved.

+Because Object.assign() copies the properties (including functions) from one object to another, you are increasing the memory burden.
+When you use prototype delegation and the this keyword you don’t duplicate the functions and properties, you delegate instead.
+That’s the value of prototypal inheritance, but it doesn’t mean you have to emulate classes.
+I’ll be exploring this in a future article.